Tachyon-Sonics/ChaosCastle/README.md

 ```

 - The `.jar` extension is not set at the operating system level to be opened by the JRE.
 Use "Open with..." or use the command line.
 - The `ChaosCastle.jar` file was incorrectly built.
 Note that the default gradle target will create it as a library without the required dependencies.
-Be sure you create it with the `ChaosCastleJar` gradle task.
+Make sure you create it with the `ChaosCastleJar` gradle task.
     - When this is the case, trying to launch it from the command line will display the following error message: `no main manifest attribute, in ChaosCastle.jar`.

 If the game crashes after starting, it might also be due to a corrupt configuration file.
 You can reset the settings by deleting the file `ChaosCastle/.settings` in your `Documents` folder.
 If the top-scores file is corrupted (top scores fail to load - [F1] on title screen), delete the `ChaosCastle/.data/TopScores` file.
 Note that games are saved by default in the `ChaosCastle` folder which is inside your `Documents` folder.

+If scrolling is jaggy during the game, you may change some settings in the launcher:

+- Change **V-Sync mode** to "Balanced High" or "Active" (this will take more CPU)
+- On Linux, try changing the **Java2D Pipeline** to "OpenGL" (mind that in-game menus and dialogs may not work properly on hardware that is not fully compatible)
+- Reduce the values of the **Quality** and/or **Size (% of screen)** settings

 ## A few weird things